davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 I hope you found this article useful and / or enjoyable.

-If so, consider following me on [Twitter](https://twitter.com/dave_stewart).
+If so, I'd love to exchange thoughts / ideas in the comments, or perhaps on [Twitter](https://twitter.com/dave_stewart).

-Bye for now!
+Other than that, bye for now!